 Providing strong security and a great user experience remains a top priority for Crypto.com.
 We recommend Authy.

-Authy generates a 6-digit one-time-passcodes like other authenticator apps on the market, but in addition, offers the following features:
+Authy generates 6-digit one-time-passcodes like other authenticator apps on the market, but in addition, offers the following features:

 Multiple-device functionality: 2FA tokens automatically sync to any new device you authorize.
 And, if a device is lost, stolen, or retired, you can deauthorize it from any authorized device just as quickly.